yanghuizhou1122/yanghuizhou1122.github.io/_pages/cv.md

 ======
 * Application of finite element analysis in orthopaedics
   * Develop and validate computational models for experiment devices, implants, specimens, and human tissues
-  * Simulate post-operative lower limb activities and study the influence of implants on joint related parameters
+  * Simulate post-operative lower limb activities and study the influence of implants on joint-related parameters
   * Test implant designs and prototypes under physiological conditions and give suggestions for improvement
   * Answer surgeons’ concerns by testing potential surgical plans and technique concepts